History of Joy Reid in Timeline

 2016: Recognition by The Hollywood Reporter

-2017: Ranked among Twitter's top tweeted news outlets
+2017: Ranked among Twitter's top news outlets

-In 2017, Reid ranked fourth among Twitter's top tweeted news outlets and most tweeted journalist at each outlet.
+In 2017, Joy Reid ranked fourth among Twitter's top tweeted news outlets and most tweeted journalist at each outlet.

-April 2018: Controversial blog posts resurfaced
+April 2018: More Controversial blog posts surface

-April 2018: Controversial remarks in blog posts
+April 2018: Controversial Remarks

 April 28, 2018: Apology on AM Joy

-On April 28, 2018, Reid opened the edition of "AM Joy" with an apology regarding controversial posts on her former blog.
+On April 28, 2018, Reid opened the April 28, 2018, edition of AM Joy with an apology for controversial blog posts.

-2018: AM Joy viewership
+2018: AM Joy Viewership

 2019: Publication of The Man Who Sold America: Trump and the Unraveling of the American Story